Join our email list to get FREE ACCESS to our "Rites of Passage Guide Training Mini Course"

 tend a fire as an ancestor — with reverence

-Before our pots enter the fire, we enter the fire.
+Before our pots enter the fire, we enter the lodge

 step into personal power